 Definition of Days Sales Outstanding

-The term “days sales outstanding” refers to the average number of days a company takes to collect the receivables after selling them on credit.
-In other words, the metric assesses the ability of the company’s collection department and the negotiating power of the company among its customers.
-It is also known as “average collection period”, “day’s sales in receivable” and “accounts receivable period”.
+The term “days sales outstanding” refers to the average days a company takes to collect the receivables after selling them on credit.
+In other words, the metric assesses the ability of the company’s collection department and the company’s negotiating power among its customers.
+It is also known as the “average collection period”, “day’s sales in receivable,” and “accounts receivable period”.

 Formula

-The formula for days sales outstanding can be derived by dividing the average accounts receivable for the period by the net credit sales of the same period, and then it is multiplied by 365 to express it in terms of days.
-Mathematically, it is represented as,
+To derive the formula for days sales outstanding, you divide the average accounts receivable for the period by the net credit sales of the same period.
+Then, you multiply the result by 365 to express it in terms of days.
+The formula is as below:

 The average receivable is the mean of the receivable at the start of the year (opening receivable) and at the end of the year (closing receivable).
-The net credit sales simply mean sales that were executed, not credit.
-However, if details about net credit sales are not available, then it is advisable to use the entire sales as a proxy for net credit sales.
+Net credit sales simply mean sales that are executed, not credit.
+However, if details about net credit sales are unavailable, it is advisable to use the entire sales as a proxy for net credit sales.

 Examples of Days Sales Outstanding (With Excel Template)